 Two old men were talking about golf one day at their Country Club.

-One of the old men was a keen golf player, and the other knew absolutely nothing about the game, despite his having lived for many years.
+One of the old men was a keen golf player, but the other old man knew absolutely nothing about the game, despite his having lived for many years.

-Trying to explain the game of golf with someone who is uninformed can lead to some surprising mis-interpretations, as you will see in this golf story.
+Trying to explain the game of golf with someone who is uninformed can lead to some surprising mis-interpretations, as you will find out in this golf story.

-Fed up with having him at home doing practically nothing all the time, one day Harold’s wife said to him “It’s about time that you learned to play golf.
+Harold’s wife was fed up with having him at home doing practically nothing all the time, so one day she said to him “It’s about time that you learned to play golf Harold.
 That’s the game where you chase a ball all over the countryside when you are too old to chase women.
 It would be perfect for you and help to get you off the couch”.

-So Harold went to see his friend Mike, who was a keen golfer and asked him if he could teach him how to play golf.
+So the following day Harold went to see his friend Mike, who was a keen golfer and asked him if he could teach him how to play golf.

 Here Harold tells us what he learned about golf…..